callej/Polly-and-Sam/README.md

 <br>

 ### We know the two numbers
-Since we only have one possible pair left, it means that also we, from their conversation, know what the two number are!
+Since we only have one possible pair left, it means that also we, from their conversation, know what the two numbers are!
 <br>
 **Far Out!!!**